 May 22, 337

-Death of Constantine.
-Constantine the Great was the emperor of the Roman Empire.
+Death of Constantine the Great, the emperor of the Roman Empire.
 He had started his political career as one of the four Roman Emperors at the time of the division of power.
 He ruled the Western Empire from the city of Trier (now in Germany).
 He later waged battle against the other emperors and emerged finally as the sole emperor.
 It was Constantine who first tolerated Christianity and later made it an official religion of the Empire.
 His basilica still stands in Trier as do several other structures from the time of his rule there.
 The present day cathedral of Trier was the home of Constantine’s mother, St. Helena.

 May 22, 1813